Resident Evil (1996)

 My native language is Spanish, words like âcampâ werenât really in my vocabulary for most of my youth.
 But once you learn what they mean, you just know it when you see it.

-This game pretty much letâs you live through an bad 80s horror movie, and it delivers.
-Although itâs relevant due to its unique setting and memorable characters, itâs the bad writing and the absolutely horrendous yet charming voice what has made it a cutural icon, and source of memes and references that have stayed with us to this day.
+This game pretty much letâs you live through an 80s horror movie, and it delivers.
+Although itâs relevant due to its unique setting and memorable characters, itâs the bad writing and the absolutely horrendous yet charming voice acting what has made it a culture icon, and source of memes and references that have stayed with us to this day.

-You control either Jill Valentine (my beloved) or Chris Redfield, members of S.T.A.R.S, a special team of Raccoon Cityâs Police Department, investigating some mysterious murders and dissapearances in a nearby forest.
-However, the team is suddenly attacked by wild beasts, who chase after you, until you come across a strange mansion and manage to get in, with only a few other members of your team, trapped by the dangers outside.
+You control either Jill Valentine (my beloved) or Chris Redfield, members of S.T.A.R.S, a special team of Raccoon Cityâs Police Department, investigating some mysterious murders and dissapearances in a nearby forest where a previous team had already been sent and lost contact with.
+However, you and your team is suddenly attacked by wild beasts, who chase after you, until you come across a strange building and manage to get in, with only a few other members of your team, trapped by the dangers outside.

 Not an infested city, a scary cabin or an abandoned mall.
-You are going through a mansion, a huge place that felt lived on until recently fairly.
+You are in a mansion, a huge place that felt lived on until recently.
 Hereâs where the horror begins as these characters start to speak, and the writing and voice acting make their appearance.
 Truly horrifying stuff, they didnât even try!
 But even so, I love it.

 After you are sent to investigate and look around, you will encounter your first enemy.
 You see a bald headed creature eating something, you hear the sounds of bones and flesh tearing, a dead body with its head chopped offâone of your teammates.
 The creature turns, its pale face looks at you, its eye popping out, no consciousness to be seen, and now, it is walking towards youâŚ